 The student wishes to repeat the course to alleviate substandard work.

 A student may not enroll in a variable unit open-entry/open-exit active participatory course in physical education, visual arts, or performing arts more than one time once a passing grade (“A”, “B”, “C”, or “P”) has been earned.

+Students may enroll in work experience education pursuant to district policy any number of times as long as they do not exceed the limits on the number of units of work experience set forth in Title 5 Section 55253(a).

 Students with Disabilities